thunderrabbit/robnugen-journal-entries/2018/03/13recreation.md

     0  1
     0  0.5   1
-    0  0.1 0.2 0.3 0.4
+    0  0.1 0.2 0.3 0.4 0.5 0.6 0.7 0.8 0.9 1
-    0  0.001 0.002 0.003
+    0  0.001 0.002 0.003 0.004 0.005 0.006 0.007 0.008 0.009 1
-    0  0.0000000...
+    0  0.000001 0.000002 0.000003 0.000004 0.000005 0.000006 ...

+My host became the devil and was smiling at me as he had trapped me.
+Every decision I made including having come to this place was a trap of his design.
+I realized if every choice I made was the wrong choice, I might as well do something good for something while I am at it, so I started to pet Radar, my host's dog who gave me some kisses.
-I was able to get out of that hell by focusing on Radar, my host's dog, and petting Radar and that began to let me focus on the forward moving "correct" timeline.
+I kept petting Radar and the backwards timeline had less sway in my thinking and that began to let me focus on the forward moving "correct" timeline.

-I recognized that by focusing on fear (and pulling in to myself) I went further into the reverse timeline where everything was my fault, all leading to the ultimate stuck alone in hell experience, repeatedly experiencing all-my-choices-are-wrong and I-cannot-make-the-correct-choice.
+In that moment, I recognized that by focusing on fear (and feeling sorry for myself) I went further into the reverse timeline where everything was my fault, all leading to the ultimate stuck alone in hell experience, repeatedly experiencing all-my-choices-are-wrong and I-cannot-make-the-correct-choice.

 So with that realization, I got my first experiencial *knowing*:

 ### 1) focusing on loving others brings me out of pain.

-As I focused on loving others, I wrote to Jimmy, replying to his question from a few days ago.
+My host led me to the guest bedroom by way of the restroom to brush my teeth.
+I was able to floss, but not brush.
+I remember asking if I had already brushed as I couldn't remember if I had.
+I lay down on the couch bed and started texting Jimmy, replying to his question from a few days ago.
 The convo below is paraphrased.
 J is for Jimmy and 私 marks things I wrote:

 ## March 8th